 Dr. Elisabeth A. Cawthon

 Dr. Elisabeth Cawthon has taught at UT Arlington for 25 years.
 She received her graduate degrees in legal history from the University of Virginia’s joint law and history Ph.D. program.
 Her concentration was English constitutional and legal history (Beowulf to Virginia Woolf), with sub-fields in early modern Europe, modern England, and U.S. legal history.
 Her dissertation was on medico-legal history, and she continues to publish on both medical and legal topics.
 Her most recent book is Famous Trials in History (2011).
 Dr. Cawthon helped found the Pre-Law Center.
 She has been the history department’s undergraduate advisor and an advisor for the university Honors program.
-Currently she serves as associate chair of the history department.
+Currently she serves as Associate Dean of the College of Liberal Arts; prior to that, she served as Associate Chair of the Department of History.
 She is proud of the many students that she has watched succeed in law-related workplaces.

 Ms. M. Denise Longgrear joined the Criminology and Criminal Justice Department (CRCJ) in 2010 as an academic advisor.
 She previously served as an advisor in the Interdisciplinary Studies program at UT Arlington.
 Before moving her career to higher education, she was a certified public school teacher for thirteen years.
 Mrs. Longgrear holds a Master’s Degree in Higher Education Administration.
 Following her teaching experience, Ms. Longgrear served as an academic advisor and worked with the teacher certification program at Dallas Baptist University.
 In her position in the Criminology and Criminal Justice Department, Ms. Longgrear advises undergraduate students, works with faculty, other advisors, and coordinates between departments on campus and with Community Colleges around the Metroplex.
 She participates in many recruiting activities including Information Forums, Preview Days and Orientations.

 Rafia Mirza is a reference librarian who is the UTA library contact person for Pre-Law students.
 Rafia can assist students in searching databases, doing legal research via online resources such as Lexis-Nexis, and even accessing LSAT practice tests through the UTA Library website.
-Rafia pursued American Studies in graduate school at the University of Minnesota-Minneapolis, in addition to earning a library science graduate degree from the University of Michigan.
-She is accessible via socia media as well as through email: email@example.com.
+Ms. Mirza pursued a PhD in American Studies in graduate school at the University of Minnesota-Minneapolis, in addition to earning a library science graduate degree from the University of Michigan.
+She is accessible via socia media (@rafiamirza13 on Twitter) as well as through email: firstname.lastname@example.org.

 Dr. Kenneth Williford